 How long does it take for a vasectomy to become effective?

-Vasectomy is not effective until your system is cleared of live sperm.
+A vasectomy is not effective until your system is cleared of live sperm.
 Even though the procedure blocks the re-supply of sperm immediately, it can take up to 2 to 3 months (sometimes even longer) to clear the active sperm already in your system.
-This means other means of birth control must be used until the doctor declares you sterile after the post-vasectomy semen analysis.Suggested reading
+This means other means of birth control must be used until the doctor verifies that you are sterile with a post-vasectomy semen analysis.Suggested reading

-According to the Journal of the American Board of Family Practice, despite knowing that without confirmation of sterility, they could still get their partner pregnant, up to 42% of men didn’t return for post-vasectomy semen analysis.1Christensen RE, Maples DC.
+According to the Journal of the American Board of Family Practice up to 42% of men didn’t return for post-vasectomy semen analysis despite knowing that the confirmation of sterility was necessary1Christensen RE, Maples DC.
 Postvasectomy Semen Analysis: Are Men Following Up?
 The Journal of the American Board of Family Medicine.
-Published online January 1, 2005:44-47. doi:10.3122/jabfm.18.1.44 Common reasons why this may include men feeling inconvenienced or embarrassed, simply forgetting, or being convinced they are sterile already.
+Published online January 1, 2005:44-47. doi:10.3122/jabfm.18.1.44 Common reasons for this may include men feeling inconvenienced or embarrassed, simply forgetting, or mistakenly thinking that they are already sterile.
 It can’t be stressed often enough how important it is to prove you are sterile before having unprotected sex.